What Are the Types of Traumatic Brain Injuries a Person Can Receive in an Auto or Semi-Truck Accident?

 Additionally, moderate to severe TBI may cause mental and cognitive symptoms such as profound confusion, agitation or combativeness, changes in behavior, slurred speech, and coma.
 Check out the Mayo Clinic for more resources on symptoms of TBI in adults and children.

 Though mild TBI usually resolves within a few weeks, it’s important to see a doctor about these symptoms to ensure proper recovery.
 It’s also important to monitor for the onset of new symptoms that may indicate serious long-term effects.
 This is especially important for children, who may not be able to communicate symptoms and can suffer more severe long-term health and developmental setbacks due to TBI.

 Call with Questions

 At Nelson MacNeil Rayfield, we understand that traumatic brain injuries can completely change a person’s life.
 We also believe that those who negligently inflict these types of injuries must be held accountable under the law so that other Oregonians will be protected.
-Our attorneys have great experience with traumatic brain injuries, as well as with the law governing automobile and semi-truck accidents.
-If you have questions, please call us.
+If you have questions about a traumatic brain injury after a car accident, please call us.
 We will be happy to give you answers.